 But the good news is, no matter your circumstances, there’s a health plan that can work for you.
 Access to affordable health care coverage is more attainable than you might think.
 If you have questions about the different types of coverage being offered and who might be eligible, here’s a quick guide to help.

-For the 170-180 million Americans with employer-provided coverage, many employers set aside a two- to three-week period between September and December when their employees can select health benefits for the following year.
+For the 54% of Americans with employer-provided coverage, many employers set aside a 2- to 3-week period between September and December when their employees can select health benefits for the following year.
 A lot can change in a year, so if you have employer-based coverage, consider whether your current benefits are still meeting you and your family’s needs and see what plan changes your employer has made in the options offered.
 If you are unsure about your options, check with your employer.

 This is a federal program that provides health insurance for people 65 years and older, with certain exceptions for those younger than 65.
 There are several types, or “parts” of Medicare.

 - Parts A (hospital insurance) and B (medical insurance) are considered Original Medicare.

 - Part C is what’s also known as Medicare Advantage and combines Parts A and B and usually includes prescription drug coverage.
 These plans often also offer additional benefits such as dental, vision and fitness.